hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 - Include a specific detail (from your note book) so it doesn't appear generic

 ## Ask Unique Questions
-- "Do you have any questions for me" - Its an opportunity
+- "Do you have any questions for me" - Its an opportunity to show off your differentiated initiative and hustle

+## Real Weaknesses
+- We tend to give weaknesses that are actually Strength (I am too Detail oriented)
+- Tell real weakness but also back it up with plan on how to oe